Skip to content

 What It Means

 Label reconciliation is the process of accounting for the quantity of labels issued for a production run versus the number applied to finished product, with any discrepancy investigated.
-Under 21 CFR Part 111 Subpart G, label reconciliation is required unless the operation uses 100% electronic or electromechanical label examination for cut or rolled labels.
-The purpose is to prevent obsolete, incorrect, or excess labels from entering the production environment and being applied to wrong products.
-Label reconciliation is closely linked to changeover control: production line changeovers (switching from Product A to Product B) are where mislabeling errors most commonly occur.
-SQF and BRCGS audits also evaluate label reconciliation practices.
+For dietary supplements it is required by 21 CFR 111.410(b) (Subpart L, Packaging and Labeling Operations): you must control the issuance and use of packaging and labels and reconcile any issuance/use discrepancies, unless a 100% examination for correct labels is performed by appropriate electronic or electromechanical equipment for cut or rolled labels.
+The drug cGMP rule (21 CFR 211.125) imposes the same reconciliation-with-exemption on finished pharmaceuticals.
+The purpose is to prevent obsolete, incorrect, or excess labels from being applied to the wrong products.
+Reconciliation is closely linked to changeover control: production line changeovers (switching from Product A to Product B) are where mislabeling errors most commonly occur.

 What It Is Not

 Label reconciliation is NOT simply counting labels.
 It requires investigating discrepancies (more or fewer labels than expected), destroying excess labels, and maintaining records.
-It is also not optional under Part 111 unless the facility has 100% electronic label verification.
-The exception exists because electronic systems catch mislabeling in real-time, making reconciliation redundant.
+For supplements it is required by 21 CFR 111.410(b) (Subpart L): control label issuance and use, and reconcile discrepancies, with the cut/roll-label exemption when 100% electronic examination is used; 21 CFR 211.125 is the parallel drug cGMP rule.
+The electronic-examination exemption exists because such systems catch mislabeling in real time, making the manual count redundant.

 Evidence and References